RaphaeleL/cobra/README.md

       └── heads/
 ```

-Since there is no Remote Repository, the `log` command is showing commited changes.
-In addition do that reason, there is no `push` or `remote` command.
+Since there is no Remote Repository, the `log` command is showing commited changes, not pushed changes.
+Also, `status` is handling commited changes, like pushed changes.
+In addition to that reason, there is no `push` or `remote` command.
 It might follow in the future.

 ## Contributing